-Line visibility to fish depends on a variety of factors.
+A fish's ability to see line depends on a variety of factors.

-It’s a question that is perhaps as old as fishing with hook and line is, can fish actually see the line underwater?
+It's a question that's perhaps as old as fishing itself.
+Can fish actually see the line underwater?

 FIX has constructed some interesting infographics that may change the way you think about fishing lines.
 It turns out the answer to the age-old question whether fish can see your line is more complex than one might first think.
 It depends on many factors, including the depth you're fishing, water clarity and the type and color of line you're using.

 Source: Fix.com Blog

 It shouldn't be too surprising that clear monofilament is one of the most versatile lines you can use if you're looking for something that'll be near-invisible to fish in most situations.
 And it's also not too surprising that Fix.com names heavy braided lines as being one of the most visible.
 A heavy braided line is the strongest stuff you can buy, but is likely not the best choice for heavily pressured and easily spooked fish!